 Three-credit externships requires a student to spend a minimum of 140 hours a semester at the placement.
-Externs who exceed the 140-hour requirement can submit the additional hours for pro bono credit through OU’s Students Access to Justice program.
+Externs who exceed the 140-hour requirement can submit the additional unpaid hours for pro bono credit through OU’s Student Engagement Office.

 Students may receive credit for up to two semesters of extern placement at different placements.